-Now with over 176,000 public housing apartments in 2,462 buildings in 326 developments throughout the five boroughs, it’s clear that tenants need safe and reliable affordable housing.
-Managing this extensive network of facilities is challenging to say the least.
-To keep up with transparent record keeping and physical asset assessments, NYCHA implemented our FOUNDATION Software Solution in order to streamline it Physical Needs Assessment (PNA) process.
+Managing this extensive network of facilities is challenging.
+To keep up with transparent record-keeping and physical asset assessments, NYCHA implemented our FOUNDATION Software Solution to streamline its Physical Needs Assessment (PNA) process.

-Housing authorities rely on the Physical Needs Assessment (PNA) to prioritize capital investments and develop long-range capital plans.
-NYCHA's PNA is covered by the Conditions module of the FOUNDATION platform.
-A PNA rates the condition of buildings, systems and; forecasts when components will need to be repaired or replaced; and estimates the total cost of bringing the components into a state of good repair.
-Needs are then divided into short-term, to be addressed within 5 years, and long-term, to be addressed from 6 to 20 years in the future.
+Housing authorities rely on the Physical Needs Assessment (PNA) to prioritize capital investments and develop long-range plans.
+The Conditions module of the FOUNDATION platform covers NYCHA’s PNA.
+A PNA rates the condition of building systems, forecasts when components will need to be repaired or replaced, and estimates the total cost of bringing the components into a state of good repair.
+Needs are then divided into short-term, to be addressed within five years, and long-term, to be addressed from 6 to 20 years.

-FOUNDATION.Conditions enables organizations like NYCHA to gather inspections data onsite with a mobile device, create real-time reports, and drive deficiency-based renewal and replacement planning.
+FOUNDATION-Conditions enables organizations like NYCHA to gather inspection data onsite with a mobile device, create real-time reports, and drive deficiency-based renewal and replacement planning.
 These features helped to improve accurate reporting and transparency in key areas.

-Key Areas of Improvement when using FOUNDATION.Conditions for Physical Condition Assessments:
+Key Areas of Improvement for Physical Condition Assessments with FOUNDATION-Conditions Software:

 - Enabled NYCHA to develop a multi-year capital plan to ensure the health and safety of NYC public housing buildings and tenants.

-- Innovated the condition assessment process by using our software solutions to enableautomation, thus allowing NYCHA to streamline inspections.
+- Innovated the condition assessment process using our software solutions to enable automation, thus allowing NYCHA to streamline inspections.

 - Simplified the management of building inspection data from multiple spreadsheets into one centralized database.